webintensive/angular-redux-starter/README.md

 ## Improvements

 This is an initial version of this setup and will be expanded in the future.
-Refer to the [issues section](https://github.com/rangle/ng-typescript-webpack-starter/issues) to see what needs to be done, or create a [new one](https://github.com/rangle/ng-typescript-webpack-starter/issues/new).
+Refer to the [issues section](https://github.com/rangle/angular-redux-starter/issues) to see what needs to be done, or create a [new one](https://github.com/rangle/angular-redux-starter/issues/new).

 ## If something doesn't work

-Refer to the [issues section](https://github.com/rangle/ng-typescript-webpack-starter/issues) to see if this has already been logged.
-Otherwise create a [new issue](https://github.com/rangle/ng-typescript-webpack-starter/issues/new).
+Refer to the [issues section](https://github.com/rangle/angular-redux-starter/issues) to see if this has already been logged.
+Otherwise create a [new issue](https://github.com/rangle/angular-redux-starter/issues/new).

 ## Example Application

-At the moment, a modified fork of ngcourse-next application is in the repository.
+At the moment, a modified fork of the `ngcourse-next` application is in the repository.
 The purpose of it is to set some code structure conventions, as well as to provide a test best for css bundling, unit test setup, e2e tests setup etc. etc.

+## License

+Copyright (c) 2015 rangle.io

+[MIT License][MIT]

+[MIT]: ./LICENSE "Mit License"